osmond/plant-tracker/README.md

 ounces and the UI shows the equivalent in milliliters.
 The value is stored in milliliters so you can work in either unit as needed.

+Uploaded photos are placed in the `uploads` directory.
+When a plant is updated with a new image or removed entirely, the previous photo is moved to `uploads/archive/` rather than deleted.
+If a name collision occurs, a timestamp is appended so the older file is preserved.